 Document collections

-Document collections group related documents on a single page that are aimed for a specific audience or around a specific theme or topic.
+Document collections group related documents on a single page that are aimed at a specific audience or reflect a specific theme or topic.

 How it works